-All nucleosynthetic yields are in fractional units; that is, they quantify the mass fraction of stellar material's initial mass that is processed into a given element and subsequently ejected to the ISM.
-Nucleosynthetic products that end up locked in stellar remnants should not be taken into account in these models.
-These values are denoted with a lower-case y with test subscripts and superscripts denoting the element and the enrichment channel.
+All nucleosynthetic yields in chemical evolution models provided by VICE are defined as fractional net yields.
+That is, they quantify the mass of stellar material that is processed into a given element and subsequently ejected to the ISM in units of the star or stellar population's initial mass, and they do not quantify the mass fraction of nucleosynthetic material that a star or stellar population was born with.
+We denote these values with a lower-case y with subscripts and superscripts denoting the element and the enrichment channel, respectively.

-The metallicity by mass Z refers always to the metallicity by mass:
+A capital Z refers always to the metallicity by mass: